GRM-Foundation/GRM/README.md

 # GRM
 Government Reference Modello is the core GRM Foundation project.

 We maintain an .archimate file containing the OMG's Goverment Reference Model and other .archimate files for GRM (unofficial) localizations.
+GRM is compliant to TOGAF (The Open Group Architecture Framework) and it is modeled using the Archimate standard modeling language.
 For example, the GRM.it.archimate model contains the Italian localization of the GRM and the GRM.en.archimate file contains the original model in the English language.

 Everybody can contribute adding new localizations.